Avaya Safe School Solution

-The new Session Initiation Protocol or SIP enabled endpoints are capable of powering electronic door locks, emergency call buttons, strobe lights, paging systems, and video cameras.
-Today, the great advantage for schools is that their networking, communications, and security solutions can all be powered by tomorrow by the same resilient and reliable Avaya technology backbone.
+The new SIP-enabled endpoints are capable of powering electronic door locks, emergency call buttons, strobe lights, paging systems, and video cameras.
+Today, the great advantage for schools is that their networking, communications, and security solutions can all be powered by the same resilient and reliable Avaya technology backbone.

 There's always an interest in making schools safer for our children.
 In fact, recent legislation in a number of countries now require school administrators to upgrade their security measures.
 You may already be familiar with Avaya's work in schools.
 We currently have our communications and networking solutions in thousands of schools worldwide.